lordwill000/frontend-assessment/readme.md

 ```
 json-server src/db/db.json
 ```
+The api will run at http://localhost:3000

 ### Compiles and hot-reloads for development
 ```
 npm run serve
 ```

+The server will run at http://localhost:8080

 ### Compiles and minifies for production
 ```